Lesters Trophy

 The Lesters Trophy was first held on the evening of December 17th, 1986.
 The idea was to provide an extra-curricular outlet for players whose primary source of backgammon competition consisted of lunch-time sessions at the computing department of Rolls-Royce at Patchway, Bristol (see DPS Backgammon).

-The event -- jointly run for most of its history by Phil Charlton and Ian Tarr, and now solely by Ian (although Dave Pym played his part in founding the competition) -- was staged at Lesters Club (hence the name of the competition) in Worrall Road, Clifton, Bristol, as were three further tournaments.
-But sadly the club was closed, prior to demolition, and new venues were sought and found: The Revue Club, Q's Snooker Club, Vales Club, the Avon County Social Club, and currently the Bristol County Sports Club, where we first arrived in June 1997.
+The event -- jointly run during its early history by Phil Charlton and Ian Tarr, and since 2000 solely by Ian (although Dave Pym played his part in founding the competition) -- was staged at Lesters Club (hence the name of the competition) in Worrall Road, Clifton, Bristol, as were three further tournaments.
+But sadly the club was closed, prior to demolition, and new venues were sought and found: The Revue Club, Q's Snooker Club, Vales Club, the Avon County Social Club, the Bristol County Sports Club, where we first arrived in June 1997.

 Bizarrely the pendulum then swung in totally the opposite direction, when the next seven events were all won by "outsiders", until Charlie Hetherington restored RR and EDS pride by winning Lesters XXXIV, the first tournament where "outsiders" actually outnumbered the RR/EDS contingent.

-From day one, the tournament has always been a straight knock-out event, with all matches prior to the final being played to 7 points.
-The final, which is often held over because of time constraints, is now an 11-point affair.
+From day one, the tournament was always a straight knock-out event, with all matches prior to the final being played to 7 points.
+The final, which is often held over because of time constraints, was traditionally an 11-point affair, but has more recently reverted to 7 points.

 Otherwise the existing format of the competition was faithfully maintained, except that -- from 2002 -- there were four tournaments each year.

-Now, starting with Lesters 58 in March 2006, a further change has been made.
-In an attempt to counteract dwindling attendances at Lesters events, the decision has been made to make it a two flight competition, just like the other eight annual grand prix events.
+Then, starting with Lesters LVIII in March 2006, a further change was made.
+In an attempt to counteract dwindling attendances at Lesters events, the decision was made to make it a two flight competition, just like the other eight annual grand prix events.

 Lesters Trophy history